Skip to main content

 • Portuguese

-• Javanese ( Dialect created by Javanese Immigrants who settled in Suriname)
+• Javanese (a dialect created by Javanese immigrants who settled in Suriname)

-• French ( There seems to be a lot of local interaction between Suriname and French Guyana)
+• French (there is a lot of local interaction between Suriname and French Guiana)

-And this list could go on for quite a while.
-Subscribe to my blog if you want an update on in-depth articles about Suriname.
+This list could go on for quite a while.
+Subscribe to my blog for in-depth articles about Suriname

 4. Nature